clockworkengineer/Antik/readme.md

 # To do list #

 1. Increase list of example programs.
-2. CMailIMAPEnvelope to parse envelope response ( need to find a use for this before i start).
+2. CIMAPEnvelope to parse envelope response ( need to find a use for this before i start).
 4. Extend existing unit tests and add more for classes which there are none.